 The city has one of Norway’s most active music scenes.
 As well as attending concerts you can check out the music museums or Ringve and Rockheim.
 If it rains, the place to go is ironically Solsiden, meaning “the sunny side”.
 In this former industrial area there are art museums, shopping opportunities and great food.

 Flying to Sandnessjøen lands you amidst the rugged coastal scenery of Helgeland, one of the most beautiful areas of the entire Norwegian coastline.
 A perfect way to explore the area’s diverse sceneries is from the seat of a bicycle.

 Make a day trip to the Petter Dass museum and Herøy.
 After experiencing the museum (designed just recently by the internationally renowned firm, Snøhetta), you should try the local cuisine at Marghrethe’s café.
 Ride back to the ferry at Søvik and sail over to Herøy – a flat and picturesque island with white sand beaches, dotted with charming small bridges and cottages.
 It also has a beautiful 12th century soapstone church, and a museum (Herøy Bygdesamling) that provides great insight into the old coastal culture.

-For a biking holiday, also check out our Fly and Bike concept.
+For a biking holiday, read more on our Fly and Bike concept.